 Service participants and musicians will maintain social distance from one another and maintain increased social distance from the congregation while leading the service from the platform.
 Participants will also wear masks during the times when they are not speaking or singing.

 We will continue to sanitize microphones and microphone packs, lecterns, and keyboards, and other musical instruments as we have done since beginning virtual worship.

 What cleaning will be done before, during, and after service?

-Our facilities staff has a cleaning and sanitization schedule that assures the thorough cleaning of our buildings that comply with CDC guidelines.
+Our facilities staff has a cleaning and sanitization schedule that ensures the thorough cleaning of our buildings and complies with CDC guidelines.
 All common surfaces such as doors, door handles and push bars, and railings will be sanitized prior to services and during times the building is being utilized.
-Bathrooms will be thoroughly sanitized prior to services and re-sanitized at regular intervals while the buildings are occupied.
+Restrooms will be thoroughly sanitized prior to services and re-sanitized at regular intervals while the buildings are occupied.

 The facilities staff has purchased a fogger that will be used to sanitize the facility prior to and following services.
 This equipment is being used currently by airlines to sanitize aircraft prior to passenger embarkation.